Shopping Cart

 About the Play:

-The Day the Whores Came Out to Play Tennis & Other Plays is a collection of one-act comedies and dramas by Arthur Kopit.
+The Day the Whores Came Out to Play Tennis & Other Plays is a collection of absurdist one-act comedies and dramas by Arthur Kopit.
+In The Day the Whores Came Out to Play Tennis, wealthy, influential men gather to socialize at their country club.
+When a group of women break into the club and take over the tennis court, chaos ensues, and the status quo is challenged.
 Despite the title, it has intense meaning for these times.

-Chamber Music: This strange meeting features The Woman in the Safari Outfit, the Woman in Armor (she has barracks language down pat, wears rusty armour, is called Joan of Arc and carries a big crucifix), the Woman with the Gavel, and others.
+Chamber Music is set in 1938 and this strange meeting features eight famous women from different historical periods who all are interned in the same insane asylum.
+The women are "or at least believe they are" author Gertrude Stein, martyr Joan of Arc, activist Susan B. Anthony, politician Queen Isabella of Spain, Constanze Mozart (wife of the famed composer), pilot Amelia Earhart, silent-film actress Pearl White, and explorer Osa Johnson.
 The business at hand is how to attack the men's ward before they attack the women and devour them like cannibals?
 A ruse is needed so they kill the Aviatrix named Amelia Earhart.
 This exercise causes them to lose the strand of their thought and forget why they did it.
-(Cast: 8 women, 2 men)
+(Cast: 8 female, 2 male)

-The Questioning of Nick: Two detectives are trying to break the story of a rough student suspected of being bribed to throw a basketball game.
+The Questioning of Nick: Two detectives are trying to break the story of a local high school student suspected of being bribed to throw a basketball game.
 Playing on his pride, they learn bit by bit of his recent experiences, concluding with the fact he knows a certain racketeer.
-His boasting has betrayed him.
-(Cast: 3 men)
+Eventually, the student's boasting betrays him.
+(Cast: 3 male)

 The Day the Whores Came Out to Play Tennis played in 1965 Off-Broadway at Players Theatre on a double-bill with Sing to Me Through Open Windows.